stuart-knock/myth2kodi/doc/USAGE.md

 causes basic tests for the presence of dependencies to be run, it also does some checks of the configuration and core functionality.
-Summaries of what is found are printed via the logging system (by default this means both to stdout and a file called `diagnostics.log` in the myth2kodi working directory).
+Summaries of what is found are printed via the logging system (by default this means both to stderr and a file called `diagnostics.log` in the myth2kodi working directory).

 *PROBABLY SHOULD PUT A DESCRIPTION OF ALL COMMAND FLAGS HERE...*